 Where the risk is particularly high, the data subject must also be notified.

 Does your business need a data protection policy?
-What should inform it?
 What should it cover?

 What are the requirements on your business for data protection?